tonghuikang/blog/_posts/2022-10-17-resume-advice.md

+#### Should I include my teaching assistant or research assistant role under experience?

+My advice is dependent on whether you already have industrial experience.

+If you have absolutely zero industrial experience, I think you might need to brand your teaching assistant or research assistant roles as experience.

+If you have already interned at least once, I suggest putting your teaching assistant or research assistant roles under "Teaching and Research".
+For example, you had a fruitful internship, but because of the reverse chronological order of entries in the experience section, the reader might miss your internship entry entirely and land your resume in the reject pile.
+Generally, I feel that teaching assistant or research assistant roles under experience is confusing, and confusions do not help the reader to understand the merits of your resume.

 ### Is the STAR format a good alternative to Google XYZ formula?

 The STAR format consists for four parts - Situation, Task, Action, Results.